aqa-arash/multisphere-cpp/README.md

 </p>

+---

 # multisphere

-*multisphere* creates overlapping-sphere representations of arbitrary 3D geometries based on voxelized Euclidean distance transforms (EDT) and feature-enhanced distance fields (FEDT).
+`multisphere` creates overlapping-sphere representations of arbitrary 3D geometries based on voxelized Euclidean distance transforms (EDT) and feature-enhanced distance fields (FEDT).
 The algorithm is designed for Discrete Element Method (DEM) simulations, where accurate